MARS: Mask Attention Refinement with Sequential Quadtree Nodes for Car Damage Instance Segmentation: Acknowledgements

-This work was partially supported by Thaivivat Insurance PCL by providing financial support and expertise in car insurance.
-We would like to thank Natthakan Phromchino, Darakorn Tisilanon, and Chollathip Thiangdee in MARS (Motor AI Recognition Solution) for annotating the data.
-Teerapong Panboonyuen and his colleague received no financial support for the research, authorship, and/or publication of this article.
+We would like to extend our heartfelt gratitude to Thaivivat Insurance PCL for their generous financial support and invaluable expertise in the field of car insurance.
+Our sincere thanks go to Natthakan Phromchino, Darakorn Tisilanon, and Chollathip Thiangdee from MARS (Motor AI Recognition Solution) for their meticulous work in annotating the data, which was crucial to the success of this research.

+Teerapong Panboonyuen, also known as Kao Panboonyuen, appreciates and acknowledges the scholarship provided by the Ratchadapisek Somphot Fund for Postdoctoral Fellowship, Chulalongkorn University, Thailand.
+This support has been instrumental in advancing the research presented in this work.